Gynoid fat distribution: Sexual dimorphism

 The hormone estrogen inhibits fat placement in the abdominal region of the body, and stimulates fat placement in the gluteofemoral areas (the buttocks and hips).
 Certain hormonal imbalances can affect the fat distributions of both men and women.

-Women with polycystic ovary syndrome, characterised by low estrogen, display more male type fat distributions such as a higher waist-to-hip ratio.
+Women with polyendocrine metabolic ovarian syndrome (formerly polycystic ovary syndrome), characterised by low estrogen, display more male type fat distributions such as a higher waist-to-hip ratio.
 Conversely, men who are treated with estrogen to offset testosterone related diseases such as prostate cancer may find a reduction in their waist-to-hip ratio.

 The differences in gynoid fat between men and women can be seen in the typical "hourglass" figure of a woman, compared to the inverted triangle which is typical of the male figure.
 Women commonly have a higher body fat percentage than men, and the deposition of fat in particular areas is thought to be controlled by sex hormones and growth hormone (GH).

 Sexual dimorphism in distribution of gynoid fat was thought to emerge around puberty, but as of 2005 has been found to exist earlier.

 In transgender people

-Transgender men and those begin masculinizing hormone therapy see body fat redistributed within 3-6 months.
+Transgender men and those who begin masculinizing hormone therapy see body fat redistributed within 3-6 months.
 Within 5 years, testosterone may cause gynoid fat to be significantly reduced.

 Inversely, transgender women, or those who begin feminizing hormone therapy, experience the formation of gynoid fat along with natural breast development.